Tyler-Morgan1/Hackathon/README.md

 # HACKATHONNNN

-This is a repository containing a program formatted to run using Unity.
+This is a repository containing a game program formatted to run using Unity.

 ## Purpose: